grain-lang/grain/stdlib/uint8.md

 toNumber : Uint8 -> Number
 ```

-Converts an Uint8 to a Number.
+Converts a Uint8 to a Number.

 Parameters: